 Best electronic drum sets for kids: Buying advice

-For the uninitiated, a starter electronic drum set consist of a series of rubber trigger pads, representing tom toms, snare drum, cymbals and bass drum.
+For the uninitiated, a starter electronic drum set consists of a series of rubber or mesh trigger pads, representing tom toms, snare drum, cymbals and bass drum.
 Pads are mounted to a rack, along with bass drum and hi-hat pedals on the floor.
 Everything connects to a module which contains a selection of sounds which trigger each time a pad is struck with a drumstick.
-Sounds can be heard either through headphones or a separate amplifier.

 - The best electronic drum sets for more advanced drummers